SunsetDrifter/netbird-workshop-lab/readme.md

 4. Replace `YOUR_SETUP_KEY_HERE` with your actual setup key
 5. Enter and confirm the routing peer is listed in the Peers view.

-## Lab 2.3: Configuring the Container-Based Routing Peer
+## Lab 2.3: Configuring the NetBird Network

 1. Navigate to **Networks** tab and click **Add Network**
 2. Name it (e.g., "VPS Network") and click **Create Network**